salvadornm/cerisse/doc_new/input-options.md

 | `combustor`   | `far_wall_loc`, `ramp_plane1_point`,  `ramp_plane2_point`, `ramp_plane2_normal`, `ramp_plane3_point`, `pipe_lo`, `pipe_hi`
 | `converging-nozzle` | `d_inlet`, `l_inlet`, `d_exit`, `l_nozzle`

 NOTE: You can only choose one geometry type and one geometry.
-If you want to use multiple geometries, you need to [define your own geometry](run.md#embedded-boundary-geometries).
+If you want to use multiple geometries, you need to define your own geometry

 Below are some examples:
 ```ini